Puppychan/InteractiveComments/README.md

 - [Moment](https://momentjs.com/) - Add timestamps as the published time to the comment card

 ### What I learned
-#### Local Storage
+#### :octocat: Local Storage
+- This is for storing the changes inside that web even when the user closes the web
 - Create useState to store and assign items from local storage
 - Add getter inside useEffect inside App.jsx
   - Call <b style="color: Coral">localStorage.getItems('<i>itemName</i>')</b> -> <b style="color: Coral">JSON.parse()</b> to convert string stored inside local storage to JSON object
   - Must check <span style='color: orange'>null</span> condition when calling getter
-  - If null - nothing stored inside local storage, call local storage's setter to set default value
+  - If <span style='color: orange'>null</span> - <i>nothing stored inside local storage</i>, call <span style="color: DarkTurquoise">local storage's setter</span> to set default value
-  - Finally, call useState's setter to set the value called from local storage to the system's variable
+  - Finally, call <span style='color: Pink'>useState's setter</span> to set the value called from local storage to the system's variable
-- If the system's variable has any change -> useEffect to set new change to local storage
+- If the system's variable has any change -> useEffect to <span style="color: DarkTurquoise">set new change</span> to local storage
 ```js
   // inside App.jsx